How To File A Medicare Claim

 Enter the Group Name or the Name Of The Practice, such as "Sunshine Family Healthcare".

-Enter Their Specialty or PCP (Primary Care Provider) if they are not a "Specialist"
+Enter Their Specialty or PCP (Primary Care Provider) if they are not a "Specialist."

 Enter your Medical Condition.